İstanbul Archaeology Museums

 This superb museum showcases archaeological and artistic treasures from the Topkapı collections.
 Housed in three buildings, its exhibits include ancient artefacts, classical statuary and an exhibition tracing İstanbul's history.
 There are many highlights, but the sarcophagi from the Royal Necropolis of Sidon are particularly striking.

-The complex has three main parts: the Archaeology Museum (Arkeoloji Müzesi), the Museum of the Ancient Orient (Eski Şark Eserler Müzesi) and the Tiled Pavilion (Çinili Köşk).
+The complex has three main parts: the Museum of the Ancient Orient (Eski Şark Eserler Müzesi), the Archaeology Museum (Arkeoloji Müzesi) and the Tiled Pavilion (Çinili Köşk).
 These museums house the palace collections formed during the late 19th century by museum director, artist and archaeologist Osman Hamdi Bey.
 The complex can be easily reached by walking down the slope from Topkapı's First Court, or by walking up the hill from the main gate of Gülhane Park.

 Museum of the Ancient Orient

-On the opposite side of the courtyard is this imposing neoclassical building housing an extensive collection of classical statuary and sarcophagi plus a sprawling exhibit documenting İstanbul's history.
+On the opposite side of the column-filled courtyard to the Museum of the Ancient Orient is this imposing neoclassical building, which was wrapped in scaffolding and tarpaulin and undergoing renovation when we visited.
+It houses an extensive collection of classical statuary and sarcophagi plus a sprawling exhibit documenting İstanbul's history.

 The last of the complex's museum buildings is this handsome pavilion, constructed in 1472 by order of Mehmet the Conqueror.
-The portico, with its 14 marble columns, was constructed during the reign of Sultan Abdülhamid I (1774–89) after the original one burned down in 1737.
+The portico, which has 14 marble columns, was constructed during the reign of Sultan Abdül Hamit I (1774–89) after the original burned down in 1737.

 On display here are Seljuk, Anatolian and Ottoman tiles and ceramics dating from the end of the 12th century to the beginning of the 20th century.
 The collection includes İznik tiles from the period between the mid-14th and 17th centuries when that city produced the finest coloured tiles in the world.
 When you enter the central room you can't miss the stunning mihrab from the İbrahim Bey İmâret in Karaman, built in 1432.